Directed by Michael Gershman

 - Dominatrix: Faith has tendencies in this direction.
 She doesn't mind playing games with the boys "as long as they know who's on top."

-- Downer Ending: Though for Caleb, it's a happy one.
+- Downer Ending: Two potentials are dead, several more are injured and Xander just lost an eye.
+Though for Caleb, it's a happy one.

 - The Dragon: Caleb — Sinister Minister, Serial Killer, and a Straw Misogynist who makes Warren Mears look tame.